jindrichmynarz/dissertation/parts/sparql.md

 #### Weighting

-The matchmaker can translate each part of concept-mediated associations into a weight from $W = \{w \in \mathbb{R} \colon 0 \leq w \leq 1\}$.
+The matchmaker can translate each part of concept-mediated associations into a weight $w \in \mathbb{R} \colon 0 \leq w \leq 1$.
-The concept $con$ can be transformed into an IDF, in particular when dealing with concepts obtained via query expansion.
+In certain variants of the matchmakers the reference to concept $con$ is transformed to an inverse document frequency (IDF), in particular when dealing with concepts obtained via query expansion.
-The properties $p_{q}$ and $p_{m}$ can be weighted according to the degree to which they contribute to the similarity between contracts.
+Similarly, the properties $p_{q}$ and $p_{m}$ can be weighted according to the degree in which they contribute to the similarity between contracts.
-The contract $c_{m}$ can be turned into a weight corresponding to its contracting authority's fairness score. <!-- _b -->
+Likewise, the contract $c_{m}$ can be turned into a weight corresponding to its contracting authority's fairness score. <!-- _b -->
-Some weights are given by data or derived from it, others can be provided as configuration to the matchmaker.
+Some weights are given by data, such as the fairness scores, or derived from it, such as IDFs.
+Others can be provided as configuration of the matchmaker, such as the inhibiting weight of `pc:additionalObject`.

 There are several concrete ways in which weights can be applied to CPV concepts.
-The matchmaker may apply an inhibiting weight to de-emphasize the concepts associated with contracts via the `pc:additionalObject` property.
+The matchmaker may apply an inhibiting weight to de-emphasize the concepts associated with contracts via the `pc:additionalObject` property in contrast to the `pc:mainObject`.
 These weights are applied both to $p_{q}$ and $p_{m}$.
 <!--
 We could allow different weights for associations with the query contract and the matched contracts.